How to ride an EUC: An e-RIDES guide

 e-RIDES are EUC fanatics, and we’ve honed this passion over a number of years.
 We exist to ensure new and experienced riders get the best experience possible on an EUC.

-We have written this guide specifically for the uninitiated; it is designed to explain how you get started an on EUC.
+We have written this guide on how to ride an EUC specifically for the uninitiated; it is designed to explain how you get started an on EUC.
 This can look daunting at first – even slightly magical – but there are techniques and pointers that will help.
 Before you know it, you will be riding like it is second nature!

 An EUC is a single-wheeled, electrically-powered micro-mobility device.
 EUCs are gaining in popularity because they are a brilliant mix of fun and flexibility.
 They will get you to your destination whilst providing a thrill along the way that simply cannot be matched!